Foundations of Probability

 Foundations of Probability (semester 1)

 The first seven lectures are concerned with the mathematical basis of probability.
 There is a mathematically careful development of material which many will be familiar with from more elementary courses: probability spaces, conditioning, independence, random variables, distributions, convergence concepts and laws of large numbers.
 With regard to the measure-theoretic foundations of the subject we have aimed to strike a careful balance: there is a necessary treatment of the concept of measurability, and in particular of the central role played of sigma-algebras throughout probability, notably in the consideration of conditioning and independence.

 The next two lectures are concerned with conditional expectation and martingales.
 The final lecture looks at elements of renewal theory.
 These topics play a crucial role in understanding the behaviour of random processes evolving in time, which will be looked at further in the second semester module Stochastic Processes.

 - Burak Buke (University of Edinburgh)

 - Fraser Daly (Heriot-Watt University)

-This module is assessed by two written assignments (to be set at least two weeks before the deadline), to be submitted, provisionally, by mid November 2020 (Assignment 1) and early January 2021 (Assignment 2).
-Exact dates will be confirmed nearer the time.
+This module is assessed by two written assignments (to be set at least two weeks before the deadline), to be submitted by 17 November 2020 (Assignment 1) and 8 January 2021 (Assignment 2).
+These dates will be confirmed nearer the time.
 Solutions to at least one of the assignments should be produced using LaTeX.

 Elements of mathematical analysis, linear algebra and combinatorics at undergraduate level.